inkandswitch/wrapper/README.md

 This repo contains the Xcode project for a very simple iPad app.
 It opens a URL of your choice in a fullscreen Webkit view, captures all incoming touch and pencil events on the native/Swift side, then forwards them to your JS code.
 Your JS code then uses these events instead of the PointerEvents dispatched by the browser.

 This project exists to support rapid experimental prototyping.
 It's deliberately "batteries not included".
-You should rip it apart, [kitbashing](https://en.wikipedia.org/wiki/Kitbashing) whatever you need to quickly test your ideas, then set it aside and move on.
+You should rip it apart, [kitbashing](https://en.wikipedia.org/wiki/Kitbashing) whatever you need to quickly test your ideas.

 ## Setup